harrison-ai/dataeng-tooling-rust/README.md

 make test
 ```

-To build the image and publish it to dockerhub:
+To build the image and publish it to github container registry:

 ```sh
 make publish